Storyflow Logo

 Streak logo

-Streak embeds CRM features inside Gmail.
-For users whose entire workflow is in Gmail, Streak adds CRM without context switching.
+Camp: Auto-Sync.
+Streak embeds CRM features directly inside Gmail.
+For users whose entire workflow is already in Gmail, it adds CRM without a context switch.

-Best for: Gmail-native users who want CRM inside Gmail.
-Not for: users who want a standalone CRM.
+Best for: Gmail-native users who want CRM inside the inbox.
+Not for: users who want a standalone tool or who work outside Gmail.

 Pros: Native Gmail integration, no context switch, mature pipeline features.

-Cons: Locked to Gmail, the pipeline focus can feel heavy, interface is sales-shaped.
+Cons: Locked to Gmail, the pipeline focus feels heavy for pure personal use, and the interface is sales-shaped.

-Verdict: Streak is the right pick for Gmail-native users.
+Verdict: Streak is the right pick for Gmail-native users who never want to leave the inbox.

 How to Choose the Right Personal CRM for Your Work

 If you are a founder with sales-adjacent needs, use Folk or Attio.
-Personal CRM with pipeline features.
+Personal CRM with a light pipeline layered on.

 If you want privacy and open-source, use Monica HQ.
-Self-hostable with rich tracking.
+Manual-structured, self-hostable, full data ownership.

 For broader productivity tooling, see The 12 Best AI Tools for Solopreneurs in 2026.